Thanuja153/Thanuja153/README.md

 - 👀 Computer science Master's student who is aspiring to become a Software Developer.
-- 🌱 I’m currently learning and boosting up my knowledge in MERN stack.
+- 💻 I’m currently learning and boosting up my knowledge in MERN stack.
 - 👯 Looking forward to collaborate on projects that solves bigger problems.
+- 🌱 Check out my Portfolio here 👉 https://thanujaportfolio.netlify.app/
-- 📫 You can reach me out using my linkedIn profile  -> https://www.linkedin.com/in/thanujapavanisatti/
+- 📫 You can reach me out using my linkedIn  👉 https://www.linkedin.com/in/thanujapavanisatti/

 ---